matiasagnolin/caravelo-test/QUESTIONS.md

    - the landing page shows the offer details and an accept offer button that triggers a POST operation against our API,
    - our API processes the request and executes the offer.

+   The airline is giving us access to their API (SOAP) for their test environment, API technical documentation, business rules to follow and designs (email template, offer landing page).
+With all this in mind:
-   The airline is giving us access to their API (SOAP).
-Other than that, what technologies would you use to develop our solution, and how would you put them together (I am thinking about sequence)?
-What would you do to help with performance?
+   - what technologies would you use to develop our solution (you can put on your fullstack/devops hat) and why?
+   - how would you put them together (please explain general flow and how they interact/communicate)?
+   - what would you do to help with performance?

 6. How would you deal with a feature/project where there is high uncertainty?